LonamiWebs/Telethon/readthedocs/concepts/asyncio.rst

     RuntimeError: There is no current event loop in thread 'Thread-1'.

-It just means you didn't create a loop for that thread, and if you don't pass a loop when creating the client, it uses ``asyncio.get_event_loop()``, which only works in the main thread.
+It just means you didn't create a loop for that thread.
+Please refer to the ``asyncio`` documentation to correctly learn how to set the event loop for non-main threads.

 client.run_until_disconnected() blocks!